 Lastly, it is crucial to the success of the user-pays principle that funding methods are made transparent to all parties.
 This will avoid unnecessarily long pay-back periods, which inflate the costs of projects further.
 This is vital for projects that are pure public goods.
 The example of the Gauteng e-tolls should be a lesson for all stakeholders involved.
 Efficiency and transparency are both crucial in managing the financing and funding processes.
 Research at the inception phase must also be done to show the cost is affordable.
 Clear channels of communication must also exist between all stakeholders to take into account the affordability of the services to consumers.

-Ismail is with the economics department at Rhodes University.
+Ismail is with the economics and economic history department at Rhodes University